 Us Northerners in Madison know June 21st is guaranteed to be a long one!
 For many in the workforce, this just means you’re prepared to enjoy the sun well past 8:00 PM tonight.
 But for us roofers, we need the extra daylight to ensure some jobs get done right!
-In all likelyhood, our guys are going to be out a little later today because we finally have some forgiving sunlight.
-(Not to mention tomorrow’s going to rain!)
+In all likelihood, our guys are going to be out a little later today because we finally have some forgiving sunlight.
+(Not to mention its going to rain tomorrow!)
 So, it’s important that we start our roofs early today and stay late to ensure they are done.

 So, today I plan on giving you some small tidbits for non-roofers.
 If you own a roof, you’ll probably want to read this!
 Hopefully by the end, you’ll understand where roofing construction originated and why it is so complicated now.

 The word “roof” has an interesting unknown history.
 We can vaguely trace it back to German origins, but it’s said that English has pretty much turned the word into it’s own meaning entirely.
 Originally, “roof” was pronounced “rhof” and it meant “boat shed”.
 Unless you have one of these in your home, then you’re probably surprised.
 Don’t worry, you should be.
 Apparently no one has been able to find a connection between boat sheds and roofs.
 But somehow the word “rhof” quickly became “hrof” in English, which means “the highest point of something” or “heaven”.
 Now, roofers are probably happy to call a roof “heaven”, but I’m sure to a non-roofer, it seems like something a little…. lower down.